Disruptive Technology and Data-Driven Analytics Helps Close Care Gaps and Improve Overall Patient Outcomes

 To accomplish this the Gateway organization needed a technology that would seamlessly integrate into their existing infrastructure.
 It would also need to provide a means for completing the DRE in their offices, as well as identify and diagnose all pathology.

-Gateway partnered with IRIS, an FDA Class II retinal telemedicine platform that supports automated processes and establishes clearly defined workflows to perform diabetic retinal exams and identify all diabetic retinopathy in their patients before it caused blindness.
+Gateway partnered with IRIS, an FDA Class II cleared Medical Device that supports automated processes and establishes clearly defined workflows to perform diabetic retinal exams and identify all diabetic retinopathy in their patients before it caused blindness.
 With a goal of reaching more than 85% compliance, Gateway deployed the platform in eight clinics in October of 2016.
 Gateway chose the IRIS equipment model with all tabletop cameras due to the ease of use, automation, and image quality.

 Standardized workflows, supported by technology innovations, create a programmatic approach to operationalizing and institutionalizing the IRIS process.
 The IRIS program provides a diagnostic solution and is fully supported by a bidirectional Allscripts EHR interface to capture all diagnostic information, document outcomes, and ensure results which are delivered as discrete, structured data to the medical record.